 - Hidden Sources of Dairy

 First, The Bell Curve

-What we’ve found over the years, about 30% of people with a dairy allergy can not consume products made on shared equipment with dairy (more about this in the Dairy Free Swaps article).
+What I’ve found over the years, about 30% of people with a dairy allergy self-report that they can not consume products made on shared equipment with dairy (more about this in the Dairy Free Swaps article).
 It’s important to know where you are on the curve, as it will determine which brand of dairy free products will be safe for you.

 Dairy Free Milk